As a Christian, do you care about the needs and comfort of others?

 When travelling, do you make sure others have a seat and that women, children, and the elderly are helped and cared for?
 Do you let others go first?
 Are you especially helpful to people from other countries?
-(This especially opens the door for the gospel.)
+(Helping others opens the door for the gospel.)

 When talking to others, are you gracious and kind?
 Do you say things like, “How are you today?”
 “Thank you.”
 “I appreciate your help.”
 “What is your name?”
 “You really do well.”

 When sharing your home, do not keep your guest guessing.
 Do you show them where the towels, soap, and shampoo are?
 Are there places to hang clothes in the bathroom so they do not have to put their clothes on the floor?
 Do they know where the tea and coffee pots are?
 Might they have special needs?
 Be careful about putting them alone with a member of the opposite sex.